-\\$0.34 per hour worked shall be remitted to the Advancement Fund C/O the Local 92 office.
+Remittances to the Advancement Fund per hour worked shall be made based on the table in 7.01(a) C/O the Local 92 office.
 This remittance requirement shall be broken out in the remittance forms provided by the Union.

-7.02 Labour Foremen
+7.02 Labour Foreperson

-Labour Foremen shall receive not less than four dollars (\$4.00) over and above the highest classification under them.
+Labour Foreperson shall receive not less than four dollars (\$4.00) over and above the highest classification under them.

-Labour Foreman shall be members of Local 92, and in good standing.
-Foremen so designated will be capable of performing all the tasks and duties over which they have jurisdiction.
+Labour Foreperson shall be members of Local 92, and in good standing.
+Forepersons so designated will be capable of performing all the tasks and duties over which they have jurisdiction.

-Foremen who are Industrial Construction Crew Supervisor (ICCS) designated will be paid an additional premium of \$1.50 per hour.
+Forepersons who are Industrial Construction Crew Supervisor (ICCS) designated will be paid an additional premium of \$1.50 per hour.
 This premium will be paid on the basis of hours worked.

-7.03 For work in Industrial Stacks, and Bleaching Towers and Associated Holding Tanks, employees shall be paid as follows: over fifty (50) feet above a solid permanent structure one hour per day extra shall be paid and one hour extra for each additional fifty (50') feet.
+7.03 For work in Industrial Stacks, and Bleaching Towers and Associated Holding Tanks, employees shall be paid as follows: Over fifty (50) feet above a solid permanent structure one hour per day extra shall be paid and one hour extra for each additional fifty (50') feet.
 On new construction projects, height pay will not be applicable on engineered scaffolding that is erected from the base of a vessel or stack.